EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

-More than 16 months into the pandemic, millions of renters across the country still fear of losing their homes and risking homelessness.
+More than 16 months into the pandemic, millions of renters across the country still fear of losing their homes and experiencing homelessness.
 In June, [the U.S. Census Bureau Pulse Survey](https://www.census.gov/data/tables/2021/demo/hhp/hhp33.html) found that more than 12 million people in the United States have either no confidence or slight confidence of being able to pay rent next month.

 A wide range of moratoriums and benefits initially slowed the impact of evictions among tenants who lost income and employment during the pandemic.
 The most extensive protection, the CDC eviction moratorium, expired on July 31 and a new moratorium was put in place a few days later, covering only counties that are experiencing [high or substantial levels of COVID-19 transmission](https://covid.cdc.gov/covid-data-tracker/#county-view).
-The new deadline for this protection is October 3rd. .
+But on August 26, the U.S. Supreme Court struck down this protection for renters.
 In that context, eviction diversion programs could be key to address a national crisis.